[arve url=”http://www.youtube.com/embed/HiaapbI1KnM” /]

 - And now we bring to you a matter of grave importance to all of the people of the Asian countries and the world.
 Yesterday, we held a meeting of the stake presidents and other leaders to consider this very serious matter.
 Brother Matthew Cowley, one of the Twelve Apostles, made a prediction that there would be temples in Asia and in Japan.
 And many of us have been almost holding our breath until the time could come when we could build a temple in this land.
 We, therefore, propose to you assembled here that we establish a temple in Tokyo, Japan, for all of Asia.

 An open house was held 15 September through 18 October 1980, to allow the public to see the interior of the new Mormon temple.
-Visitors to the public open house of the Tokyo Japan Temple numbered about 48,000.
-Some attended in the robes of their religion.
+Visitors to the public open house of the Tokyo Japan Temple numbered about 48,000, an average of 1,600 per day for each of the 30 days of the open house.
+Some visitors attended in the robes of their religion.

 Church president Spencer W. Kimball dedicated the Tokyo Japan Temple October 27, 1980 across 7 sessions.

-The First Presidency of The Church of Jesus Christ of Latter-day Saints has announced the closure of the Tokyo Japan Temple later this year for extensive renovations.
-The temple will close in October 2017.
+The First Presidency announced the closure of the Tokyo Japan Temple for extensive renovations.
+The temple closed September 29, 2017.
 The renovations will help maintain functionality, efficiency, and beauty.
 The temple will receive mechanical upgrades along with updates in finishes and furnishings.
 The Renovations are expected to be completed in 2020.
 Once the renovations are complete, a public open house and rededication services will be announced.
 While the temple is closed, Latter-day Saints will be able to attend neighboring temples.

 The temple site is .46 acres in a beautiful residential area across from the historical Arisugawa Memorial Park.
 The site works well because it is near the embassy and is only a five-minute walk from the subway station.
 The site had previously been used by the Church as a mission headquarters, but it was demolished to make room for the temple.
 The temple was designed to go up instead of out because land is scarce in the area.
 A parking garage is underneath the temple and an apartment for the temple president and matron is above the temple.